sagebind/threadfin/README.md

 ## Async support

-Threadfin supports asynchronous usage via futures, and allows you to mix and match both synchronous and asynchronous code with a single thread pool.
+Threadfin supports asynchronous usage via futures, and allows you to mix and match both synchronous and asynchronous tasks within a single thread pool.

 ## Examples